solarguild/contracts/Contractor.linked.md

 In consideration of the matters described above and of the mutual benefits and obligations set forth in this Agreement, the receipt and sufficiency of which consideration is hereby acknowledged, the Client and the Contractor (individually the "Party" and collectively the "Parties" to this Agreement) agree to the following clauses.

 ## Services Provided
-a) The Client hereby agrees to engage the Contractor to provide the Client with [%Services].
+a) The Client hereby agrees to engage the Contractor to provide the Client with [%Services] services.
 b) The Services will also include any other tasks which the Parties may agree on.
 The Contractor hereby agrees to provide such Services to the Client.

 ## Term of Agreement